Antony-AXS/indicator.nvim/README.md

 ## ⇁ Installation
 * neovim 0.10 + required
 * install using your favorite plugin manager (lazy.nvim in this example)
-* keymap examples are also added in config, feel free to change the keymaps according to your own comfort
+* keymap examples are also added in config, Feel free to change the keymaps to suit your own comfort.
 ```lua
 {
 	"Antony-AXS/indicator.nvim",